AKASHSAINICS21M003/DL_projects/README.md

 # CS6910 Project

-[2022-01-28]
+### [2022-01-28]
 + Questions to ask to TA:
   + What is the format of ASR's output ?
+    + Is ASR a speech to text model ?
-If we submit a hindi speech will ASR generate the output using roman dialect.
+    + If we submit a hindi speech will ASR generate the output using roman dialect.
       + Depends on training data !!
   + Can we change our project if we are not able to find appropriate sentences ?
   + If same language can be selected by multiple teams ?
+  + Whether speech processing should be done in the application or can be performed after data collection ?
+    + We may have to do speech processing in the app, since the last date of feature adding is 15 Feb.

-[2022-01-26]
+### [2022-01-26]
 + Domain:
   + Voice search: news, music
     + Social impact: